 Do you want coloured lights?
 Different shades of whites?
 Do you want to replace your existing bulbs with smart equivalents or are you looking for mood lighting from lamps and light strips?
 Do you want to control your lights from HomeKit, by speaking to Alexa or with a physical control?
 Have you got money to burn or are you looking for smart lights on a tight budget?

-There are hundreds of considerations when it comes to making your home’s lighting smart.
 This guide will tell you what our favourite platforms can and can’t do, what sizes and shapes are available, and what ecosystems they are compatible with, so you don’t get overwhelmed by the huge array of options available in smart home tech’s most ubiquitous genre.

 The good news is that, across all the brands we’ve selected, you should be able to find exactly the smart lighting setup you’re seeking – or it may even be that you want to mix and match across multiple brands.
 That’s fine to do – Alexa, HomeKit and Google Assistant will pull multiple bulbs from different companies into the same place on your phone (and even let you group them together for mass-actions) with no hassle at all.